9-day GHIBERTI PRIVATE TOUR

 • Day 6: Full-day excursion of the Amalfi Coast: Amalfi, Positano and Ravello

-• Day 8: 3-hour private walking tour of Imperial Rome with an Authorised Tourist Guide
+• Day 8: 3-hour private walking tour of the Colosseum and Imperial Fora Archeological Area in Rome with an Authorised Tourist Guide

 • Day 9: 3-hour private tour of the Vatican City with an Authorised Tourist Guide